websanova/websanova.github.io/10-coding-tips-to-write-superior-jquery-plugins.md

     someFunc: function($this)
     {
-        //won't know what &quot;this&quot; is.
+        //won't know what 'this' is.
         //use $this instead passed from the click event }
 }